government-structures-and-functions

 International Treaties and Agreements

 International treaties and agreements can also limit government power by establishing standards that member states must adhere to.
-These frameworks often promote human rights and democratic governance.
+These frameworks often promote human rights and democratic governance, and they may provide mechanisms for complaint and enforcement at the supranational level.

 Universal Declaration of Human Rights

-The Universal Declaration of Human Rights outlines fundamental human rights that should be universally protected.
+The Universal Declaration of Human Rights (UDHR), adopted by the United Nations in 1948, outlines fundamental human rights that should be universally protected.
 Governments are expected to uphold these rights, limiting their power over individuals.
+Although the UDHR is not legally binding in itself, it has inspired numerous binding treaties and national constitutions.
+Its 30 articles cover civil, political, economic, social, and cultural rights, setting a global benchmark for state conduct.

 International Covenant on Civil and Political Rights